CLI Behavior

 r[cli.source.multiple] The --crate-source flag MAY be specified multiple times to add multiple local workspaces.

-r[cli.source.subcommands] The --crate-source flag MUST be accepted by all subcommands that resolve battery packs: add, new, show, list, status, and sync, as well as the bare cargo bp TUI.
+r[cli.source.subcommands] The --crate-source flag MUST be accepted by all subcommands that resolve battery packs: add, new, show, list, status, and sync.

 r[cli.source.scope] The --crate-source flag is a per-invocation option that replaces the default crates.io source with local directories.
 It does not persist across invocations.